UPPMAX/HPC-python/docs/day4/parallel.rst

    Optional flags for ``srun`` for writing output and error files are ``-o output_%j.out -e error_%j.err`` instead of writing on the terminal screen.

-   **Data dependencied**
+   **Data dependencies**

-   In general, one cannot parallelize an serial algorithm; let's take the case of:
+   In general, one cannot parallelize a serial algorithm; let's take the case of:

    .. code-block:: python